Title

 The New Central Bank Act grants tax exemptions and customs duty exemptions to the Bangko Sentral ng Pilipinas, while also imposing prohibitions on its activities and mandating the transfer of assets and liabilities from the Central Bank to the BSP.

-The primary objective of the Bangko Sentral ng Pilipinas is to maintain price stability conducive to a balanced and sustainable growth of the economy, promote and maintain monetary stability, and the convertibility of the peso.
+The primary objective is to maintain price stability conducive to balanced and sustainable growth.
+It also promotes and maintains monetary stability and the convertibility of the peso.

-The Monetary Board is composed of seven members: the Governor (Chairman), a Cabinet member designated by the President, and five full-time private sector members.
-Members serve for six years, except the initial members where three serve six years and two serve three years.
+The Monetary Board has seven (7) members appointed by the President for six (6)-year terms: (1) the BSP Governor (Chairman, subject to Commission on Appointments confirmation), (2) a Cabinet member designated by the President, and (3) five (5) members from the private sector serving full-time.
+Of the first private sector appointees, three serve six years and two serve three years.
 No member may be reappointed more than once.

 Analyze Cases Smarter, Faster